calhewitt/atlasgal-analysis/README.md

 ### 1. Install Dependencies

-The system runs on Django, so an installation of Python 2.7 with the following dependencies is required:
+The system runs on Django, so a clean installation of Python 2.7, and the pip package manager, with the following dependencies is required:

 - django
 - matplotlib